argonne-lcf/THAPI-spack/README.md

 > **Note**: This guide assumes `spack` is installed and available in your `PATH`.

-⚠️ **Important**: The default branch for Spack is `develop`, which is be unstable.
+⚠️ **Important**: The default branch for Spack is `develop`, which is unstable.
 To ensure a reliable installation, use the `releases/latest` branch of Spack.
 See the section below on installing Spack.

 ```bash
 # Clone the THAPI-spack repository and add it as a Spack repo